Danny Fernandes: 2010–2013: AutomaticLUV

 Fernandes's second album, AutomaticLUV, was released by CP Records on November 2, 2010, with the first single called "Automatic" featuring Belly.
 The second single off the album was called "Take Me Away" and the third "Hit Me Up" which once again featured Belly and Josh Ramsay from the Canadian band Marianas Trench.
 The single reached Number 22 on the Billboard Canadian Hot 100 charts and the video single reached Number 1 on the MuchMusic Countdown.

 2013–present: Breathe Again and continued work

 He released his third studio album, Breathe Again on August 27, 2013 on CP Records.
 The album was preceded by the singles "Fly Again (Broken Wings)" and "Come Back Down" the video single reached No. 1 on the MuchMusic Countdown.

 Since the release of his third album, Fernandes has still continued to work on new music.
 In 2015, he released a single called "Gogo" featuring Kevin McCall.
 In 2016, he released a collaborative single with Tom-E called "Dear Life" featuring iSH.
 The single was certified Gold by Music Canada.

 Personal life

-Danny Fernandes is of Portuguese descent.
-He has a younger brother named Jonathan and they are both the younger brothers of Canadian artist Shawn Desman (born Shawn Fernandes).
-He also is a cousin to another Canadian singer Tyler Medeiros, who signed to Danny's former record label CP records.
+Since at least 2016, he has been engaged to Jenn Joyce.
+The couple welcomed their first child together, a daughter, in September 2016, with her godparents being Shawn and his wife.

+The singer has battled with drug addiction.
+In 2023, it was reported that several aspiring singers accused Fernandes of scamming them out of hundreds of thousands of dollars while making empty promises to assist them with their music careers.
+In an email to CBC News, Fernandes attributed his behaviour to drug use.